Override CiviCRM Settings¶

 |Disable automatic download / installation of extensions||$civicrm_setting['Extension Preferences']['ext_repo_url'] = false;|

-For a more complete list of settings, see https://github.com/civicrm/civicrm-core/tree/master/settings
+For a full list of settings, see https://github.com/civicrm/civicrm-core/tree/master/settings

 Incorrect Paths May Cause Unexpected Behaviors